TruLaw is investigating the Breast Mesh Lawsuits.

 If you received GalaFLEX, Phasix, AlloMax, or FlexHD mesh during breast reconstruction or augmentation and experienced serious complications, you may have grounds for legal action.

-Contact TruLaw using the chat on this page to receive an instant case evaluation and learn whether you qualify to join others filing Breast Mesh Lawsuits today.
+Contact TruLaw using the chat on this page to receive an instant case evaluation and learn whether you qualify to pursue a Breast Mesh Lawsuit today.

 FDA Clearance Status and Off-Label Use Concerns

-Mesh products used in breast surgery received Food and Drug Administration clearance for soft tissue repair, not specific breast approval.
+Mesh products used in breast surgery received Food and Drug Administration clearance for soft tissue repair, not specific clearance or approval for breast applications.
+The FDA issued a letter to healthcare providers in November 2023 informing them of labeling updates to BD mesh products.

-• Limited Food and Drug Administration (FDA) clearance: Products like GalaFLEX and Phasix received 510(k) clearance only for soft tissue repair in areas such as hernia treatment, not premarket approval for breast-specific applications
+• Products like GalaFLEX and Phasix received 510(k) clearance only for soft tissue repair in areas such as hernia treatment, not premarket approval for breast-specific applications.

-• FDA’s explicit warning: The November 2023 letter states “there are no surgical mesh products cleared or approved by the FDA for use in breast surgery, including in augmentation or reconstruction” and that safety and effectiveness have not been determined for these uses
+• The FDA’s November 2023 letter to healthcare providers states “there are no surgical mesh products cleared or approved by the FDA for use in breast surgery, including in augmentation or reconstruction” and that the safety and effectiveness of surgical mesh in breast surgery has not been determined by the FDA.

-If you underwent breast surgery involving mesh products that lacked FDA approval for breast applications and suffered complications, you may be entitled to compensation.
+If you underwent breast surgery involving mesh products that lacked specific FDA clearance for breast applications and suffered complications, you may be entitled to compensation.

 Contact TruLaw using the chat on this page to receive an instant case evaluation and find out if you qualify to file a Breast Mesh Injury Lawsuit today.

-Complications and Injuries Linked to Breast Mesh Implants
+Complications Reported Following Breast Surgery With Mesh Implants

 Short-Term Complications Within Six Months

-Infections, delayed wound healing, tissue death, and early tissue reactions commonly occur within the first six months following mesh placement.
+Infections, delayed wound healing, tissue death, and early tissue reactions have been reported within the first six months following mesh placement.
+These early complications may signal problems with how the body responds to the implanted material, though similar complications can occur in breast surgery generally.

-Women who have experienced any of these complications following breast mesh surgery may qualify for legal action.
+Women who have experienced complications following breast mesh surgery may wish to consult with an attorney to evaluate potential legal options.

 If you experienced persistent pain, mesh migration, reconstructive failure, or other long-term complications after breast mesh implantation, you may qualify for legal action.